 The client and I will gently explore their experiences in a way that unpacks less obvious details, thoughts, feelings and meaning.
 Past difficulties are hidden in the present.
 Understanding the link between past and present frees one up to think and behave differently going forward.

 Therapy works on many levels: There is relief and support from the therapist really listening.
 One also learns to become an interested observer of oneself; to connect more with one's own thoughts, feelings and behavior.
 As a therapist, I listen, ask questions, share my thoughts about possible meanings, and make links with the past.
 This allows the client to gain self-knowledge and insight.
 Clients also learn additional skills in how to reflect, and find meaning in their own life events.

 People who use therapy well, are better able to deal with the difficulties which they bring to therapy.
 Clients become more aware and insightful in processing conflict, setting boundaries, making choices / decisions and facing life's challenges.
 Improved communication and self knowledge also enhances one's relationship with oneself and others.
 These gains do take time.
 The benefits from medium and long-term therapy are deeper and more long lasting than crisis-orientated, short-term therapy.

 I am a member of: - Cape Town Society for Psychoanalytic Psychotherapy (CTSPP) (past Chairperson) - Association of Couple Psychoanalytic Psychotherapists (ACPP) (founder member) - SA Psychoanalytic Initiative (SAPI). - SA Psychoanalytic Confederation (SAPC)

 Works with: Adults, couples, and individuals.

-Specialising in: Anxiety disorder, chronic medical conditions, depression, eating disorders, life changes, loss/grief, relationships, self development, and trauma.
+Specialising in: Marital/couples therapy, anxiety disorder, chronic medical conditions, depression, eating disorders, life changes, loss/grief, relationships, self development, and trauma.